Meet some of our established and emerging researchers working in Pacific health within the Division of Health Sciences.

 Pacific health, sleep and wellbeing, University of Otago, Dunedin

-Dr Richards is Associate Dean (Pacific) for the Dunedin School of Medicine, Director of the Centre for Pacific Health in Va’a o Tautai, Division of Health Sciences, and convenor for the new Pacific and Global Health major in the Bachelor of Health Sciences.
+Professor Richards is Director, Pacific Development (Acting), Co-Deputy Director of the Coastal Peoples Southern Skies Centre for Research Excellence and convenor for the Pacific and Global Health major in the Bachelor of Health Sciences.

 - Rosalina Richard's Health Sciences research profile with publications